Pylons/pyramid/docs/narr/webob.rst

     A simple dictionary of all the cookies.

 ``req.headers``:
     A dictionary of all the headers.
-This is dictionary is case-insensitive.
+This dictionary is case-insensitive.

 ``req.urlvars`` and ``req.urlargs``:
-    ``req.urlvars`` is the keyword parameters associated with the request URL.  ``req.urlargs`` are the positional parameters.
+    ``req.urlvars`` are the keyword parameters associated with the request URL.  ``req.urlargs`` are the positional parameters.
     These are set by products like `Routes
     <http://routes.groovie.org/>`_ and `Selector